ZigaSajovic/CppML/docs/installation/index.md

 cmake .. -DCMAKE_INSTALL_PREFIX:PATH=${HOME}/CppML-install
 ```

-#### Using
+#### Usage

-To use the installed library in your project, add the following two lines to its `CMakeLists.txt`.
+To use the installed library in your project, add the following two lines to your `CMakeLists.txt`.

 ```cmake
 find_package(CppML REQUIRED)